Deep in the knotted black hole: Introduction

 When quantum fields on the spacetime are considered, the situation is notably different.
 It has been shown that local observers equipped with quantum detectors idealized as two-level systems, or qubits, also known as Unruh-DeWitt (UDW) detectors \cite{Unruh_effect,DeWitt1979}, can probe the global topology of a spacetime when the field has been prepared in a state that knows about the global topology~\cite{Louko:1998dj,Smith_2014}.
 Specifically, the transition rate of a static UDW detector outside a black hole is sensitive to the interior topology of the black hole, even if the metric exterior to its horizon is identical to that of a topologically trivial black hole (for which the transition rate of a static detector thermalizes at the Hawking temperature~\cite{Hodgkinson:2012mr,Hodgkinson:2014iua}).
 Black hole spacetimes that have only one exterior region, known as geon black holes~\cite{Friedman_1995}, have played a useful role in understanding Hawking radiation~\cite{Louko:1998dj}, the AdS-CFT correspondence conjecture \cite{Louko:1998hc,Louko:2000tp,Galloway:1999br}, and vacuum entanglement \cite{Martin-Martinez:2015qwa,Henderson:2022oyd}.

-Recently there has been growing interest in studying the response of detectors that freely fall into a black hole and cross its horizon.
-Notwithstanding the general expectation (rooted in the equivalence principle) that such a detector will have a smooth rate of response and will not thermalize, little is known about this case.
-A detector freely falling through a stationary cavity in a ($3+1$)-dimensional Schwarzschild background was found to have a different response from that of an equivalently accelerated detector travelling through an inertial cavity in flat spacetime \cite{Ahmadzadegan:2013iua}.
-The first numerical study of a detector freely falling toward and across the horizon of a Schwarzschild black hole \cite{Ng2022} found -- for both the Hartle-Hawking(-Israel) and Unruh states -- that the response is smooth, and that it is monotonically increasing along the trajectory, except for a small but discernible local extremum near the horizon-crossing.
-There was however no analytic corroboration for the extremum, suggesting a need for further numerical checks~\cite{shallue-carroll}.
+There has been growing interest in the response of detectors that freely fall into a black hole and cross its horizon.
+There appears to be a general expectation (perhaps rooted in the equivalence principle) that such a detector will not thermalize, but characterising the detector's response more precisely is a topic of continuing study.
+An adiabatic formalism for estimating the detector's effective temperature has been developed in \cite{Barbado:2011dx,Barcelo:2010pj,Barbado:2012pt,Smerlak:2013sga,Barbado:2016nfy}.
+A~detector freely falling through a stationary cavity in a ($3+1$)-dimensional Schwarzschild background was found to have a different response from that of an equivalently accelerated detector travelling through an inertial cavity in flat spacetime~\cite{Ahmadzadegan:2013iua}.
+A~detector falling freely toward and across the horizon of a Schwarzschild black hole has been analysed numerically in \cite{Ng2022,Shallue:2025zto}.
+An operational definition for an effective temperature that accommodates the brief time that the detector spends near the horizon was proposed in~\cite{Shallue:2025zto}.

 Investigation of the response of an infalling detector is technically quite formidable, and so other studies have resorted to simpler lower-dimensional settings, such as the $(1+1)$-dimensional Schwarzschild black hole, obtained by neglecting the angular part of the standard $(3+1)$-dimensional Schwarzschild metric.
 Taking the detector to be coupled to the momentum of a scalar field, it has been shown in this setting that the thermal character of the transition rate of a freely falling UDW detector is gradually lost \cite{Juarez-Aubry:2014jba,JuarezPhDThesis}.
 In this same scenario, a recent study of two freely falling detectors showed that both entanglement and mutual information can be acquired by the detectors even when they are causally disconnected by the event horizon \cite{Gallock-Yoshimura:2021yok}.
 An extension of this scenario to a detector infalling toward a $(1+1)$-dimensional Cauchy horizon found that the transition rate of the infalling detector diverged for a field in either the Unruh or Hartle-Hawking-Israel states~\cite{Juarez-Aubry:2021tae}.